ai-aimbot/AIMr/README.md

 ## I need help!

-You can join the [discord](https://dsc.gg/AIMr) and make a ticket or if you want to self-solve https://chat.openai.com.
+You can join the [discord](https://dsc.gg/AIMr) and make a ticket in the support channel.

 © Catch Me If You Can Industries